30cl/remote-pc-power-on/readme.md

 Compile and upload the code to the board.

-When connected to the WiFi the buildin LED will turn on.
+When connected to the WiFi the build in LED will turn on.
 At this point you can get the IP address from your router or simular.

 ### Endpoints
 - `/status`